Coal To Chemicals

 Operations and projects

-Most operations and projects are in China, in addition to a plant in the USA.
+Most Coal To Chemicals operations and projects are in China, in addition to an ammonia-urea plant in Kansas, USA.

 Production is often a mix of several types of chemicals.

-Main chemicals produced from coal are urea on one side and, on the methanol side, methanol itself, olefins (ethylene, polyethylene, polypropylene), MEG (monoethylene glycol), DME (dimethyl ether), acetic acid.
+Main chemicals produced from coal are urea on one side and, on the methanol side, methanol itself, olefins (ethylene, polyethylene, polypropylene), MEG (monoethylene glycol), DME (dimethyl ether) and acetic acid.